Against the Wild: Plot

 Zach and Hannah continue to make their way through the woods and come across a nice rest spot where they stop.
 From the forest comes a curious raccoon who raids Zach's backpack.

-Zach and Hannah trudge on, as they come to a high spot Zach spots smoke rising from the forest.
+Zach and Hannah trudge on.
+As they come to a high spot, Zach spots smoke rising from the forest.
 A forest fire is fast approaching them.

 The children enter a clearing, Chinook stops, raises his ears, and begins to growl.
 A grizzly bear bursts from the trees and heads straight for the children and Chinook.
 Zach and Hannah are frozen with fear.
 Chinook barks, snaps, and lunges at the bear.
 The bear stands up on its hind legs and roars.
 Chinook does not back down, he continues to harass the bear.
 Zach and Hannah run for their lives finding shelter under a fallen tree.
 The grizzly does not give up and gives chase.
 The bear attempts to get at Zach and Hannah through the tree branches.
 Chinook arrives on the scene and bravely bites the bear's paw, hard.
 The bear limps off in pain.
 The children are saved and reunite with Chinook.

 Meanwhile, back at the search and rescue camp, Robert has just been informed by the captain that the search has been called off due to the forest fire.
 A frustrated Robert weighs his options.

 The children finally arrive at the plateau and celebrate their achievement.
 As Hannah and Chinook dance around in joy Zach does not realize how close to the edge he has come and falls over the side.

-Hannah yells down to Zach, he's ok, but he has fallen quite a ways and can't get back up.
+Hannah yells down to Zach.
+He's okay, but he has fallen quite a ways and can't get back up.
 Zach tells Hannah to go and get help but Hannah refuses to leave Zach.
 Hannah speaks to Chinook, through her tears she tells Chinook he has to find some help.
 Chinook bounds off into the woods alone.

 Robert and Susan commandeer an ATV and begin to search on their own.

 Chinook runs fast through the woods, through the clearings, over fallen logs, etc. Chinook is being watched by the three wolves he confronted earlier and they give chase.
 The wolves catch up to Chinook.
 Chinook runs hard and jumps across a gorge in a mighty leap.
 The wolves stop and decide not to follow.

 Hannah continues to comfort Zach as he tries to deal with his predicament.

 Robert and Susan drive their ATV fast through the woods when Chinook suddenly bursts from the forest in front of them.
 Susan yells to Robert, “Follow him!”
 Robert and Susan are led back to Hannah and Zach by Chinook.
 After a brief reunion Robert engineers the rescue of Zach by using a rope and harness tied to the ATV.
 Susan drives the ATV, while Hannah relays the instructions from her dad to her mother.
 The entire family unites to save Zach.